-People with disabilities are more likely to: live in poverty; have additional health and other costs; have reduced access to quality education and economic participation; and live in households that are more exposed to economic insecurity.
+People with disabilities are more likely to: live in poverty, have additional health and other costs, have reduced access to quality education and economic participation, and live in households that are more exposed to economic insecurity.

-Early in the crisis we quickly worked with existing programs and partners to look at how we could adapt programs to support people with disability, their families and communities.
+Early in the crisis we quickly worked with existing programs and partners to look at how we could adapt programs to support people with disabilities, their families and communities.
 Over 60 programs were adapted, including: supporting accessible communication and information about COVID-19, influencing for inclusive COVID-19 responses, ensuring individuals’ access to emergency assistance including cash, hygiene kits and food aid, while supporting health partners to secure supplies, and WASH interventions to be inclusive.

 CBM is co-chair (along with UNICEF and International Disability Alliance) of the Inter-Agency Standing Committee (IASC) Reference Group on Inclusion of Persons with Disabilities in Humanitarian Action.

 CBM is co-developing COVID-19 guidance through this group, which is being utilised in country programs.
-COVID-specific programs were designed, guided by our humanitarian team, with CBM country offices, technical experts, and local partners including the Disability Movement.
-Key activities include: working with Disability Movement partners to influence the broader humanitarian response, supporting inclusive health responses, and working on inclusive cash and other community support initiatives, including Mental Health and Psychosocial Support (MHPSS).
+COVID-specific programs were designed, guided by our humanitarian team, with CBM country offices, technical experts, and local partners including the disability movement.
+Key activities include: working with disability movement partners to influence the broader humanitarian response, supporting inclusive health responses, and working on inclusive cash and other community support initiatives, including Mental Health and Psychosocial Support (MHPSS).